anonymous2024-gpu/MTSpecT/code/README.md

-# MT-SpecT++ — Reproducibility Guide
+# MT-SpecT — Reproducibility Guide

-**Paper:** _MT-SpecT++: Quality-Gated Multimodal Spectro-Temporal Transformer for Inland Water Quality Estimation_
-**Status:** Anonymous submission — under review.
-This bundle contains no author, institution, or machine-identifying information and uses only relative paths.

 This folder contains the source, driver scripts, and data needed to reproduce the experiments and figures in the paper.
 It ships (i) the complete source